LiliyaKazykhanova/SF_DS/NLP_PROJECTS/PROJECT_4/README.md

 - Use DataCollatorForTokenClassification() to create a batch of examples

 ## **MODEL TRAINING**
-- Transfer-learning mBERT on our classes - 9:
+- Transfer-learning RuBERT on our classes - 9:
     * **O** means the word doesn’t correspond to any entity.
     * **B-PER/I-PER** means the word corresponds to the beginning of/is inside a person entity.
     * **B-ORG/I-ORG** means the word corresponds to the beginning of/is inside an organization entity.